-The Town sponsors a defined benefit plan for retirement benefits other than pensions to all police employees.
-The plan provides extended health care, dental and life insurance benefits to employees to a maximum of age 65.
-Total benefit payments paid by the Town on behalf of retirees during the year were \$33,587 (2021 - \$27,112).
-The employee benefits liabilities as at year end are \$288,654 (2021 - \$305,758).
-The liability is currently partially funded in the amount of \$83,131 (2021 - \$83,131) through reserves.
+The Town sponsors a defined benefit plan for retirement benefits other than pensions to former qualified police employees.
+The plan provides extended health care and dental benefits to employees to a maximum of age 65, followed with a Health Care Spending Account (HCSA) to age 70 and 75 for some of those employees.
+Total benefit payments paid by the Town on behalf of retirees during the year were \$33,369 (2022 - \$33,587).
+The employee benefits liabilities as at year end are \$269,542 (2022 - \$288,654).
+The liability is currently partially funded in the amount of \$83,131 (2022 - \$83,131) through reserves.
 The additional liability is expected to be funded through budget allocations to the post-employment benefits reserve.

 Actuarial valuations for accounting purposes are performed using the projected benefit method, pro-rated on services.
 The most recent actuarial report was prepared as at April 3, 2021.
-The actuarial valuation was based on a number of assumptions about future events, such as inflation rates, medical inflation rates, wage increases, employee turnover and mortality rates.
+The actuarial valuation was based on a number of assumptions about future events, such as inflation rates, medical inflation rates and mortality rates.
 The assumptions used reflect management's best estimates.
-The post-employment benefit liability was determined using a discount rate of 2.25% (2021 - 2.25%).
-For extended health care costs, a 5.4167% annual rate of increase was assumed for 2022, reducing by 0.333% per year to 3.75% in 2027.
+The post-employment benefit liability was determined using a discount rate of 2.25% (2022 - 2.25%).
+For extended health care costs, a 5.0837% annual rate of increase was assumed for 2023, reducing by 0.333% per year to 3.75% in 2027.
 For dental costs, a 3.75% annual rate of increase was assumed.